KangchengLiu/KangchengLiu.github.io/_pages/about.md

 **Recruitment**
 =======
-<font color='Navy'> Prof. Liu is recruiting and supervising Postdocs, PhD students, masters, and RAs with core research areas in embodied artificial intelligence, robotics and automation, computational optics, computer graphics, 3D computer vision, and robot control.
+<font color='Navy'> Prof. Liu is recruiting and supervising j Postdocs, PhD students, masters, and RAs with core research areas in embodied artificial intelligence, robotics and automation, computational optics, computer graphics, 3D computer vision, and robot control.
 Multiple positions are available but quota is competitive and limited.
 Contact me if you are interested.
 Pls attach your CV and transcript in your application email.  </font>
 <br>